What has eight legs and scares the crap out of most people?

 After that, you’re going to have to get aggressive with your other garage pests.
 That means using a fogger or bug bomb to reset your insect population.
 If harsh chemicals aren’t your thing, there are natural alternatives, but they will usually take longer to see results.

-Spiders and other insects can fit into incredibly small openings like cracks in your foundation or doors and windows that aren’t properly sealed.
+Spiders and other insects like mosquitoes can fit into incredibly small openings like cracks in your foundation or doors and windows that aren’t properly sealed.

 If you can, patch up any cracks in your walls and make sure there’s a water tight sealant on your walls.
 Then use a fitted screen or other type of bug netting over any openings that you can’t seal up.